 I appreciate the services provided by Active Duty, Retirees, Veterans, Military Spouses, Military Family Members, as well as First Responders, Police, Fire and EMT.
 I would like to honor them by providing a 5%* discount on their most loyal companion.
 Click here for more info.

 I also offer a 5% discount off each puppy if you are buying more than 1 puppy at a time or are a repeat customer.
 Yes!
 The discounts can be combined.

 For those homes who take training to the next level and have earned a title with the AKC or GSDCA I will give a 25% discount off the purchase of an additional puppy.
-(Canine Good Citizen does not count - Competitive Titles only)
+(Canine Good Citizen, Therapy, or Trick Dog Titles do not count - Competitive Titles only)

 Are you affiliated with any clubs or associations?